 All of us at times need the comforting touch of pastoral care.
 And all of us at times have the ability to offer that touch.
 Each is a definite demonstration of the love of God.
 For that reason, our Pastoral Care ministry program provides services to you as well as ways in which you may serve.
-For more information, contact our Pastoral Care Associate, the Rev. Dick Rasner.
+For more information, contact our sub-dean, the Rev. Canon Paul Williams.

 Treatment Support: Find comfort and support in a confidential conversation if you are going through chemotherapy or another form of treatment.